developer-student-clubs/npmBox/README.md

 ## Overview

-This repository contains/will contains various existing npm modules and user defined modules that you can tweak according to your needs ans use them in your projects. .
+This repository contains/will contains various existing npm modules and user defined modules that you can tweak according to your needs and use them in your projects.
 Our noble aim is to craft the grandest repository of npm packages, complete with proper documentation.
 So, What are you waiting for? 🤔

 <!-- <p align="center"><img src="https://user-images.githubusercontent.com/78534043/192937053-a3345951-b607-4cd3-a05d-21ca9915955c.jpg"  width=40%></p> -->